politrons/PrimeNumberPlatform/test-framework/README.md

 ## How to Test

-* **Integration** test is also run by maven life-cycle in integration-test phase using mockito. in case you want to run it by IDE you can find the test [here](src/test/scala/com/politrons/it/PrimeNumberPlatformSpec.scala)
+* **Integration** test is also run by maven life-cycle in integration-test phase using scalstest. in case you want to run it by IDE you can find the test [here](src/test/scala/com/politrons/it/PrimeNumberPlatformSpec.scala)

 * **Performance test** TODO